breatfr/Visibility/README.md

 # Visibility [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/breatfr)

 ## Description
-Display a div and hide other
+Display a div and hide other.

 ## How to use